gaulinsoft/jTypes/README.md

 ## How to define a derived class

-In the following example, a class is derived from the "Person" class and the type reference is stored in the "Employee" variable.
-Four arguments are provided to the constructor, with which the first three arguments are passed into the base constructor, while the final argument is used to set a protected field defined in the class.
-A public virtual method that overrides the base virtual method is defined.
-This method also calls the base virtual method.
-Finally, a property with only a get accessor is provided, which will act as if it is a read-only field:
+In the following example, a class is derived from the `Person` class and the type reference is stored in the `Employee` variable.
+Four arguments are provided to the constructor, with which the first three arguments are passed into the base constructor, while the final argument is used to set a `protected` field defined in the class.
+A `public` method is defined as an `override` for the base `virtual` method.
+This method also calls the base `virtual` method.
+Finally, a property with only a `get` accessor is provided, which will act as if it is a read-only field:

 ```javascript
 var Employee = $$(Person, function($fName, $lName, $age, $salary)